dataanalysis3/datan3_2019/class8.md

     ## [1] "double"

-1.  missing values.
+Missing values.

-2.  other data types: dates and times.
+Other data types: dates and times.